-Don’t be duped by scammers who reside or operate in the Philippines!
+Don’t be duped by scammers in the Philippines!
 Report them to the authorities and send them to jail!

 The Philippine Securities and Exchange Commission (SEC) has repeatedly warned the public against falling for “get-rich-quick” scams.

-On its site (www.sec.gov.ph), the SEC reported that more and more boiler-room operations have recently emerged, targeting potential investors who want to earn high return on their money.
+On its website (www.sec.gov.ph), the SEC reported that more and more financial scams have recently emerged, targeting potential investors who want to earn absurdly high returns on their money.

-According to the SEC, if any person or persons approached or contacted you via email, phone, or any other means and offered you a ridiculously high return on your “investment” after a short period of time, protect yourself by asking for the following information first.
+According to the SEC, if a person contacted you and offered a seemingly high interest on your “investment” after a short period of time, protect yourself by asking for the following information.

 - Name of the person and the company making the offer;